ys7yoo/BCS/README.md

 ```

-3. Quality over quantity
+## 3. Quality over quantity

-Let’s produce high-quality code that can be used
+Let’s produce high-quality code that can be re-used by (of course) yourself and others!

+### 3.1 Test

+When you implement a module, write a test code with it.
+Let someone else to use the test code to make sure the module works in a wide range of circumstances.

+### 3.2 Use `assert` as often as possible

+When coding, do not trust yourself.
+Simple (and stupid) mistakes are your worst enemy!

+See [here](https://wiki.python.org/moin/UsingAssertionsEffectively) for more information.

+### 3.3 Develop debugging skills

+Good software engineers are good at debugging!

+Study the Python debugger ('pdb') [link](https://docs.python.org/3/library/pdb.html) and use if for your everyday coding.
+It's going to be your best friend!

+Another good tutorial is [here](https://www.digitalocean.com/community/tutorials/how-to-use-the-python-debugger).